Question for Baseball Coaches Who are Trying to Build a Winning Program

 If for whatever reason you don’t feel like your program is any closer to having the mental performance skills needed to take your performance to the next level, simply send me an email at [email protected] within the first 2 weeks and I’ll send back every dollar.
 No risk, just results.

-My next group coaching program will run from Monday, October 11, 2021 for 10 weeks with the last call being on Monday, December 20, 2021 (no call week of Thanksgiving).
+My next group coaching program will run from Monday, January 24, 2022 for 10 weeks with the last call being on Monday, March 28, 2022.

 Here’s our schedule and another look at what we’ll talk about: